enku/unittest-fixtures/README.md

 In the above example, `"dog"` is a fixture function.
 Fixture functions are passed to the `given` decorator.
 They can be passed as a string or reference.
-If one is passed as a string, that fixture function is looked for in a standard place.
-By default this is the `tests/fixtures.py` module in one's project's root.
+If one is passed as a string, that fixture function is searched for in a the modules that are passed to `load()`, in the order given.  standard place.

 ## Fixture functions